Cooperative Project

 Overview

-On 8thJuly 2020 the Korea Water Resources Corporation (K-Water), the Asia Water Council (AWC) and the International Water Resources Association (IWRA) signed a memorandum of agreement (MoA) destined to establish the basis for a project dedicated to the analysis of smart water solutions for a new urban development being built near the city of Busan in the Republic of Korea: the Busan Eco Delta City (BEDC).
-The project will run for three years from July 2020 to August 2023.
+On 8th July 2020 the Korea Water Resources Corporation (K-Water), the Asia Water Council (AWC) and the International Water Resources Association (IWRA) signed a memorandum of agreement (MoA) destined to establish the basis for a project dedicated to the analysis of smart water solutions for a new urban development being built near the city of Busan in the Republic of Korea: the Busan Eco Delta City (BEDC).
+The project is divided into three phases, each with their own objectives and tasks as below, and was completed over three years, from July 2020 to August 2023.

 The project is divided into three phases, each with their own objectives and tasks